-Hiddenite Center Celebration of the ARTS events are made possible in part through the generous funding of Alexander County government, the Eileen and R. Y. Sharpe Family Foundation, The Winston Salem Foundation, Carris Reels, and by the Grassroots Grant of the N.C.
+Hiddenite Center events, exhibits, and programs are made possible in part through the generous funding of Alexander County government, the Eileen and R. Y. Sharpe Family Foundation, The Winston Salem Foundation, the Friends of the Hiddenite Center membership program, and by the Grassroots Grant of the N.C.
 Arts Council, a division of the Department of Cultural Resources.

-For more information about Hiddenite Center events and programs, please call (828) 632-6966 or visit www.hiddenitecenter.com Join the Hiddenite Center on facebook by searching Friends of the Hiddenite Center.
+To learn more about Hiddenite Center events and programs, please visit www.hiddenitecenter.com or join the Hiddenite Center on facebook by searching Friends of the Hiddenite Center.

 Annual Quilter's Symposium

 The Brushy Mountain Quilters Guild will sponsor their 27th annual Quilter's Symposium on Saturday, Nov.
 1, at the Hiddenite Center's Educational Complex.

 Quilters from across North Carolina and surrounding states will participate in day-long classes on technique and production, enjoy interaction with other quilters, and shop in a unique traveling quilters' supply boutique.
 The workshop will begin at 9 a.m. with introduction to the teachers and display of their work followed by the morning class sessions.
 Students will break for a light lunch including dessert and have the opportunity to tour the Lucas Mansion Gallery exhibit featuring the works of the Quilters Guild.
 The afternoon class sessions will conclude at 5 p.m.